Lost & Found

 Microchipping

+Microchipping is a simple, minutes-long procedure and could help you find your pet if it becomes lost.
 Inserted just under the animal’s skin, the microchip is registered to your contact information.
 Most shelters and veterinary clinics can scan the chip.
-We can perform the procedure for non-shelter pets for just $50.

 To make a microchipping appointment, please call (306) 773-1806.